California Red Light Accident Lawyers

 - Underride Crashes — If a small car illegally crosses the intersection, it might slide underneath a larger vehicle, such as a truck or tractor-trailer.
 These truck accidents are usually fatal for passengers in smaller cars.

 These types of collisions can lead to devastating consequences, including catastrophic injuries, property damage, and even loss of life.
-If you’re a victim, you can seek compensation through a personal injury claim.
-Contact our red light accident attorneys to learn what you’re entitled to under California law.
+If you’re a victim, you may be able to seek compensation through a personal injury claim.
+Contact our red light accident attorneys to learn your possible legal options under California law.

 Why Do Drivers Run Red Lights In California?